 North Walsham has schools through to age 16, a busy shopping centre, a cinema, and a health centre.
-Three-bedroom accommodations begin at around £140,000, but climb quite quickly upwards.
+Three-bedroom accommodations begin at around £230,000 for a small, modern terrace property in good order, but prices climb quite quickly upwards.

 Norwich is Norfolk's only city, and is the county town of Norfolk.
 It lies on the River Wensum, around 100 miles north east of London.
-Norwich is a historically important city, and in the medieval era, it was one of the most important locations in Britain.
+Norwich is an historically important city, and in the medieval era was one of the most important locations in Britain.

 Sheringham lies on the North Norfolk coastal road between Blakeney and Cromer.
 The town is a little larger than its near coastal neighbours, and has a bustling high street with a wide range of independant shops, as well as a branch of Tescos, and a regular Saturday morning outdoor market.
 Sheringham has a theatre, a number of pubs and restaurants, and a youth hostel.
 Local schools take pupils through to sixth form, and there is a school for disabled children.